-- GlobAlbedo Blue Sky Albedos show clear seasonal cycles and generally agree very well with MODIS, MISR and Geoland equivalents.
-METEOSAT albedos appear to suffer from noise effects but it isn't clear from where. - For some tower sites the tower measurements appear to be biased high or low cf all the other EO-derived BSA and this is irrespective of - For "no-snow" and many "snow" products, a few GlobAlbedo-derived Blue-Sky albedo values are in better agreement, than the MODIS priors, with the tower albedometer measurements of the ground area around the towers. - Snow under trees is significantly under-estimated by all EO-derived albedo values by around a factor of 2 in most cases.
-The implications of this on climate model parameterisation will be very interesting to assess.
-It should be noted that in a recent presentation on MODIS Collection 6, snow albedos showed much higher correlation with tower values due to the daily time-step of the 16-day window that MCD43 uses in Collection 6. - GlobAlbedo albedos are in better agreement with MODIS than MISR.
-The reason for this is currently not known because the relative entropy does not indicate an overwhelming influence of MODIS priors in the final GlobAlbedo output. - The estimated uncertainty of each albedo appears to be a reasonable estimate of the actual accuracy.
-However, the uncertainties are correlated with BSA value in a way not shown by MISR product uncertainties.
-This deserves further investigation. - Land cover analysis of albedos indicates that there are differences between bare earth, broadleaf and needleleaf as well as water using visible against NIR broadband albedos for the tiles studied.
-Tree and grass land cover appears to show higher correlations than other land cover types - Triple collocation appears to be a potentially useful technique for analysing systematic errors due to issues within the albedos such as residual clouds, snow-cloud contamination and sample numbers.
-GlobAlbedo, MODIS and MISR monthly BHR shows similar patterns of variance at high northern latitudes.
+- For "no-snow" and many "snow" products, a few GlobAlbedo-derived Blue-Sky albedo values are in better agreement, than the MODIS priors, with the tower albedometer measurements of the ground area around the towers.
+Snow under trees is significantly under-estimated by all EO-derived albedo values by more than a factor of 2 in most cases.
+The implications of this on climate model parameterisation would be very interesting to assess - GlobAlbedo albedos are in better agreement with MODIS than MISR.
+The reason for this is currently not known because the relative entropy does not indicate an overwhelming influence of MODIS priors in the final GlobAlbedo output. - The estimated uncertainty of each albedo appears to be a reliable estimate of the actual accuracy.
+However, the uncertainties do not always lie within the uncertainties of the other EO-derived albedos nor with the tower albedometer sites.

+Land cover analysis of albedos indicates that there are differences between bare earth, broadleaf and needleleaf as well as water using visible against NIR broadband albedos for the tiles studied

+Triple collocation appears to be a potentially useful technique for analysing systematic errors due to issues within the albedos such as residual clouds, snowcloud contamination and sample numbers.